Cyber Security

 In this article

-In an era where cyber threats are increasingly sophisticated and pervasive, threatening business processes and reputations, having an understanding of up-to-date cyber security standards is not just a technical necessity but a fundamental business responsibility.
+In a world where cyber threats are getting more sophisticated and widespread, threatening business processes and reputations, having an understanding of current cyber security standards is not just a technical requirement but a business imperative.

 But where to start?
-In an increasingly diverse and complex field the Australian Government brings local businesses a vital framework for compliance with essential cyber security standards, developed by the Australian Signals Directorate (ASD) – the Essential 8 Maturity Model.
+In a complex and ever-changing field, the Australian Government gives local businesses a framework for compliance with essential cyber security standards, developed by the Australian Signals Directorate (ASD) – the Essential 8 Maturity Model.

-The framework is not merely a set of guidelines, it’s a robust approach to cyber security, offering a layered defence mechanism that is crucial for safeguarding your information assets.
-In a proactive and pragmatic approach to digital security that is consistently updated, addressing the ever-evolving nature of cyber risks (see ASD 2023 annual cyber threat report) in a structured and effective manner.
+It’s not a set of guidelines, it’s a cyber security approach, a layered defence mechanism that’s critical to your information assets.
+In a proactive and practical approach to digital security that’s always up-to-date, addressing the evolving nature of cyber risks (see ASD 2023 cyber threat report) in a structured way.

-We cannot understate the importance of staying up-to-date with the ASD’s most recent guidelines to keep your business protected, so let’s delve into an in-depth exploration of the Essential 8 Maturity Model and understand its critical role as a guideline to enhancing and maintaining your organisation’s cyber security posture.
+We can’t stress enough the importance of staying current with the ASD’s latest guidance to keep your business safe, so let’s dive into the Essential 8 Maturity Model and understand its role as a guide to improving and maintaining your organisation’s cyber security posture.

 ASD essential 8 checklist

-The ASD Essential 8 comprises a set of eight mitigation strategies that serve as the cornerstone of effective cyber defence.
-Understanding these strategies is fundamental for any organisation looking to bolster its cyber security framework.
+The ASD Essential 8 are 8 mitigation strategies that are the foundation of good cyber defence.
+Understanding these strategies is essential for any organisation looking to strengthen its cyber security.

 Application Control

-Application control is a critical security measure that involves the regulation of executable software within an organisation’s network.
-This strategy ensures that only authorised and verified applications are allowed to operate, effectively mitigating the risk of malicious software infiltrations.
-It is achieved through the implementation of whitelisting or blacklisting techniques for software libraries and the rigorous evaluation of application integrity.
+Application control is a key security control that involves controlling executable software within your network.
+This means only approved and verified applications are allowed to run, so malicious software can’t get in.
+It’s achieved through whitelisting or blacklisting of software libraries and rigorous application integrity evaluation.

 Patching Applications

-Given their potential for misuse, Microsoft Office Macros must be managed with caution.
-The only mitigation strategy here involves restricting macro usage to essential and trusted instances only, thus minimising the risk of macro-enabled malware.
-Implementing strict policy controls and user education on the safe use of macros are key.
+Microsoft Office Macros must be managed with care.
+The only mitigation strategy here is to restrict macro usage to essential and trusted instances only, so minimising the risk of macro enabled malware.
+Strict policy and user education on safe use of macros are key.

 User Application Hardening

-User application hardening aims to reduce the attack surface of software applications.
-This involves configuring settings within web browsers and other applications to disable unnecessary features that could be leveraged by attackers.
-Techniques include disabling unneeded plugins, scripting functionalities, and using security-focused browser settings.
+User application hardening reduces the attack surface of software applications.
+This means configuring settings within web browsers and other applications to disable unnecessary features that can be used by attackers.
+Techniques include disabling unneeded plugins, scripting functionality and using security focused browser settings.

 Restricting Administrative Privileges

-This strategy entails limiting the number of users with administrative privileges within an organisation.
-By reducing the pool of privileged users with high-level access rights, the potential for exploitation is diminished.
-This involves rigorous access control management, regular reviews of user privileges and the application of the principle of least privilege.
+This strategy means limiting the number of users with administrative privileges within an organisation.
+By reducing the pool of privileged users with high level access rights the risk of exploitation is reduced.
+This means rigorous access control management, regular reviews of user privileges and application of the principle of least privilege.

 Patching Operating Systems

-A structured approach to updating and securing operating systems by addressing identified vulnerabilities.
-A comprehensive patch management protocol is key, ensuring that security controls the timely and effective deployment of security patches.
-Continuous vigilance in monitoring for new vulnerabilities and updates is also crucial, as it helps maintain the integrity and security of the operating system against emerging threats.
+Structured approach to updating and securing operating systems by addressing identified vulnerabilities.
+A full patch patch management process is key to ensuring security controls the timely and effective deployment of security patches.
+Continuous monitoring for new vulnerabilities and updates is also critical so you can keep your operating system up to date and secure against emerging threats.

 Multi-Factor Authentication (MFA)

-Multi-Factor Authentication enhances security by requiring multiple forms of verification when accessing systems.
-This method significantly reduces the likelihood of unauthorised access, as it combines something the user knows (like a password) with something the user has (such as a mobile device) or something the user is (like a fingerprint).
+MFA adds an extra layer of security by requiring multiple forms of verification when accessing systems.
+This reduces the chance of unauthorised access as it combines something you know (like a password) with something you have (like a mobile device) or something you are (like a fingerprint).

 Regular Backups

-Consistently backing up data is a crucial strategy for ensuring information resilience.
-In the event of a cyber incident, having up-to-date backups allows for the rapid restoration of lost or compromised data.
-A comprehensive backup strategy should include regular backup scheduling, secure storage of backup data and routine testing of backup integrity.
+Regularly backing up data is a critical strategy for information resilience.
+In the event of a cyber incident, having up to date backups allows for rapid restoration of lost or compromised data.
+A full backup strategy should include regular backup scheduling, secure storage of backup data and regular testing of backup integrity.

 laptop under cyber threat